EthanGilles/nvim/README.md

 ### Primeppuccin
 [Primeppuccin](https://github.com/DanWlker/primeppuccin) is the theme being used.
 There is some configuration that goes into the theme, like choosing whether you want the background to be transparent or not.
 I have also turned on integrations for other plugins being used in the configuration.
-The main reason I like using Catppuccin is because they have a theme for everything.
-I can have the same theme for my Terminal Emulator, NeoVim, and my PDF viewer, which is very aesthetically pleasing.
+Primeppuccin is just a slight variation of Catppuccin Mocha.
+All of the colors are slightly muted/dulled to make it easier on my eyes.
+Using Catppuccin based themes is fantastic as there is support for just about any software that has a customizable color theme.

 ### Codeium
-[Codeium](https://github.com/Exafunction/codeium) is the auto-completion plugin being used in this configuration.
+[Codeium](https://github.com/Exafunction/codeium) is the AI auto-completion plugin being used in this configuration.
 It is free and integrates with nvim-cmp to provide suggestions while you're coding.
 You'll know it's an AI suggestion as it will label the suggestion with Codeium.
-To get started with Codeium, use ```:Codeium Auth``` to link an api key and start using their service for free.
+To get started with Codeium, use ``:Codeium Auth``to link an api key and start using their service for free.
 It's slightly buggy right now as I'm still int the process of integrating it fully into the configuration.